xcore/sw_gpio_examples/doc/overview.rst

 Overview
 ========

-The repository explains about the compatability of slice kit core board with GPIO slice card connected to any othe slots.
-Demonstrates about the flexibility of IO usage and basic functionality like LEDs, ADC and UART.
+The repository explains about the compatability of slice kit core board and demostration of GPIO slice card.
+Demonstrates about the basic functionality like LEDs, ADC and UART.

 Features
 --------

 This application provides the following functionality.
-All options are dynamically reconfigurable via the API.
+All options are dynamically reconfigurable via the APIs for app_slicekit_com_demo application.

 .. list-table::
     :header-rows: 1